No More Bitter Coffee

 How to Improve The Taste of Your Morning Cup of Joe

 When coffee beans and water mix, there's a chemical reaction that extracts bitterness from the beans.
 If you haven't mixed them right, the coffee and water will over-extract that bitterness and what do you end up with?
 A terrible cup of coffee.
-Here are four steps you can take to make that problem go away:
+Here are five steps you can take to make that problem go away:

 Don't Let Your Coffee Steep for Too Long: